Edinburgh Business School Heriot-Watt MBA

 Please note that not all study modes may be offered at all times; for confirmation, refer to the Intake dates on the Overview tab.

-This course has been approved by Next Level Skillnet for a fees subsidy of up to 40% for students whose company is a member of the Next Level Skillnet Network and who meet their eligibility criteria.
+This programme has been approved by Next Level Skillnet for a potential fee subsidy of up to 45% for eligible students.

 How do we become a member?